-- Issue and redemption of the units of the fund, - To ensure that the issue and redemption of units and the determination of unit values comply with the provisions of the KAGB and the fund's Terms and Conditions of Investment,
+- Issue and redemption of the units of the Fund, - To ensure that the issue and redemption of units and the determination of unit values comply with the provisions of the KAGB and the Fund's Terms and Conditions of Investment,

-- To ensure that, in the case of transactions carried out for the collective account of the investors, the counter-value is placed in their custody within the usual time limits, - To ensure that the income of the fund is applied in accordance with the provisions of the KAGB and the terms and conditions of investment, - Monitoring of borrowings by the company for the account of the fund and, where appropriate, approval of borrowings, provided that these are not short-term overdrafts resulting solely from delayed crediting of incoming payments.
+- To ensure that, in the case of transactions carried out for the collective account of the investors, the counter-value is placed in their custody within the usual time limits, - To ensure that the income of the Fund is applied in accordance with the provisions of the KAGB and the terms and conditions of investment. - Monitoring of borrowings by the company for the account of the Fund and, where appropriate, approval of borrowings, provided that these are not short-term overdrafts resulting solely from delayed crediting of incoming payments. - To ensure that collateral for securities loans is legally effective and available at all times.